 You’ve heard it all before—smoking (and even smokeless tobacco use such as dip or vape) is bad for your health.
 It affects your readiness and can be expensive.
 It’s dangerous for you and those around you as well.
 But when you’re up all night on patrol, isolated in the desert with nothing to do, facing combat (or the memories of it), or arguing with your partner, then anything that can take the edge off or help you get your job done feels right.
 It sometimes seems like almost everyone around you smokes too.

-For many Military Service Members, smoking is a part of military life—and it’s often a part of combat deployment.
-Close to half of all active-duty Military Service Members have used nicotine products, and about 25% of all Military Service Members smoke.
-Nearly 40% of active-duty Military Service Members who smoke start using tobacco after enlistment as well.
+For many Service Members, smoking is a part of military life—and it’s often a part of combat deployment.
+Close to half of all active-duty Service Members have used nicotine products, and about 25% of all Service Members smoke.
+Nearly 40% of active-duty Service Members who smoke start using tobacco after enlistment as well.

-Like many Military Service Members, you’ve probably tried to quit or at least thought about it.
+Like many Service Members, you’ve probably tried to quit or at least thought about it.
 And even though there are a lot of reasons you want to quit, there are other reasons you don’t.

 You smoke for a reason, and that might have a lot to do with your service.
 Maybe you smoke to stave off sleep deprivation or boredom.
 Perhaps you need stress relief or are just trying to fit in.
 Or maybe you’re addicted.
 Whatever your reason is, honor it.
 So when you get real about quitting smoking, you’ll know how to prepare for success.